- Intranet (n): clunky internal website designed your company set up in 2004. Infrequently updated and seldom checked by the wider workforce.

 First of all, how easy to find are your e-learning modules?
 Make sure they are stored in one central place within the intranet.

-Secondly, having read and acknowledge receipts on select messages is one of these steps and a great use of intranet.
+Secondly, having read and acknowledge receipts on select messages is one of these steps and great uses of intranet.
 If you simply email e-learning courses over, it’s far too easy for them to get lost in busy inboxes—or to not be seen at all by non-office staff who don’t have time to check their work inbox (or maybe don’t even have one).

 First of all, how easy to find are your e-learning modules.
 Make sure they are stored in one central place within the intranet.